SiyiP/linked-blog-starter-md/11 HEENT/SFP Vascular Syndromes Describing Strokes_Suh.md

 - weber's -  ipsilateral CN3 palsy, , and **contralateral hemiparesis - superior cerebellar peduncle; weakness**

 posteroir forebrain
-- dmg to the PCAs - dmg to the thalamus, which
+- dmg to the **PCAs** - dmg to the thalamus, which
 - involves contralateral loss of touch, proprioception, pain and temp from body + face!!!
-- any dmg to the one artery which supplies both thalami - artery of
+- any dmg to the one artery which supplies both thalamus = we get consciousness lost

+internal capsule arterial supply
+- anterior limb
+	- upper -> lenticulostriate from MCA
+	- lower -> recurrent artery of huebner from ACA
+- genu
+	- upper -> leenticulostriate from MCA
+	- lower -> lenticulostriate from **ICA**
+- posterior limb
+	- upper -> lenticulostriate from MCA
+	- lower = **anterior choroidal artery from ICA**

+occlusion
+of ACA
+- contralateral paralysis of legs , frontal lobe behavioral issues. of PCA
+- **vision, eyes, sensory**
+MCA:
+- L and R
+- contralateral paralysis of arms, and sensory loss there too
+- L = language ;
+	- - wernicke's aphasia- trouble understanding but can talk pretty well. this is the **inferior division of the left MCA**
+	-  brocas - can't make speech = this is more frontal ; much better, can still understand.
+- R = neglect ;